We hear we should pack away six to eight servings of veggies and fruit a day. But who sits down to, say, a two-pound spinach and kale salad?

-Finally, scientists are realizing what we ourselves have known since we went through chemo: chemo brain is real.
+Finally, scientists are realizing what we ourselves have known for a while: chemo brain is real.
 Growing research proves this.
 But are there treatments to help restore our memory and clear our heads?
 That is still up for debate in the medical community, but internationally known master herbalist and clinical nutritionist Donnie Yance claims there is plenty we can do.
 He explains in this Q&A. Read Brain Health and Cancer Part 2 for Donnie’s advice on treating both anxiety and brain fog.

 How do you address chemo brain?

 Cancer can put a new spin on our social lives.
 People who haven’t been where we are may back away.
 Or they want to be there, and some of them know how to do it in a way that works.
 Some try, but are there for us in ways that we don’t love.
 So how do we deal with the social scenarios when we are now in a different place from most people in our lives–and don’t want to feel like we are planets apart from them?
 Let’s hear suggestions from a cancer survivor who fields questions from other survivors all the time.

 You might find yourself getting treated with kid gloves now, with people doing for you.
 Do you send a thank you for every dinner, “hang in there” card, ribbon jewelry or “chemo sucks” mug?